-If your payment includes after-tax contributions
+If your payment includes after-tax contributions (Not a Designated Roth Account)

 After-tax contributions included in a payment are not taxed.
 If you receive a partial payment of your total benefit, an allocable portion of your after-tax contributions is included in the payment, so you cannot take a payment of only after-tax contributions.
 However, if you have pre-1987 after-tax contributions maintained in a separate account, a special rule may apply to determine whether the after-tax contributions are included in a payment.
 In addition, special rules apply when you do a rollover, as described below.